ministryofjustice/prisoner-offender-search/README.md

 * Checks if an index build has completed and if so then marks the build as complete (which switches the search to the new index)
 * A threshold is set for each environment (in the helm values file) and the index will not be marked as complete until this threshold is met.
 This is to prevent switching to an index that does not look correct and will require a manual intervention to complete the index build (e.g. calling the `/mark-complete` endpoint manually).

 The CronJob calls the endpoint `/prisoner-index/queue-housekeeping` which is not secured by Spring Security.
 To prevent external calls to the endpoint it has been secured in the ingress instead.

 ### Running

 `localstack` is used to emulate the AWS SQS and Elastic Search service.
 Any commands in `localstack/setup-sns.sh` and `localstack/setup-es.sh` will be run when `localstack` starts, so this contains commands to create the appropriate queues.
 Localstack listens on two main ports: 4566 for sns and sqs and 4571 for elasticsearch.

-&nbsp;<sup><em>(If you get an "<code>invalid optionnt-initaws.d/setup-es.sh: line 2: set: -</code>" error when running `localstack` in Docker Desktop for Windows, consider "[Configuring Git to handle line endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings)")</em></sup>

 Unfortunately localstack needs to be started differently depending on whether you are going to run prisoner offender search in a Docker container, or in IntelliJ and in tests.
 If running search in Docker, `ES_HOSTNAME` needs to be set to `localstack`.
 Otherwise it should be set to `localhost`.
 This is because when clients connect it returns a url for subsequent calls and the hostname is then different when in Docker versus connecting from a laptop.

-&nbsp;<sup><em>(A workaround might be adding "<code>localstack</code>" as a host name entry in your OS' <code>/etc/hosts</code> file)</em></sup>
+A workaround to this can be to add `localstack` as a host name entry in your OS' `/etc/hosts` file.

 The elasticsearch part of localstack takes a long time to start and will not be up and running fully until you see the following entry in the localstack logs:
 ```